ivy-llc/ivy/docs/overview/deep_dive/fix_failing_tests.rst

 How to run tests
 ****************
-To find tests which are currently failing, you can go to our github repo and go to `issues`_, then filter by label :code:`Failing Test`.
+To find tests which are currently failing, open the `issues`_ in our GitHub.,
-There you will find all the failing tests which you can work on.

 You can notice :code:`test_jax_transpose` is failing in this `issue`_, this function is in the Jax frontends in the manipulaiton submodule.